stormbeard/thesis/proposal/proposal.md

 | Heterogeneous hybrid and all flash cluster performance | 1x all-flash node, 2x any hybrid node |

-Storage tier size differentials can be simulated via modification of the Nutanix file system, but if the hardware is available, it makes the most sense to use real hardware to run the automated benchmarks.
+Storage tier size differentials can be simulated via modification of the Nutanix distributed file system, but if the hardware is available, it makes the most sense to use real hardware to run the automated benchmarks.

 Software Requirements
 ---------------------